artie-l/pump-probe-experiment-control/gui/README.md

 5. `get_folder_path` function, to save the path to save the data to.

 The `Choose folder` button has an image linked to it, that is located in the `program_dir/misc` folder.

 ### gui rt lia.py
-This file defines the **`RealTimeLIAValues` class** that creates `LIA Output, R` section in the GUI.
+This file defines the **`RealTimeLIAValues` class** that renders `LIA Output, R` section in the GUI.
 It is used to display the live reading of LIA's R channel with a specific delay.

 This file initializes a `Frame` that contains the `LabelFrame` with:
 1. Figure to display a Graph.